mdrasmus/dlcoal/README.txt

 =============================================================================
 INSTALL

-NOTE: Makefile installation will work best on UNIX or CYGWIN.
+NOTE: Makefile installation will work best on UNIX or CYGWIN (Windows).

-To compile the SPIMAP stand-alone program use the Makefile.
+To compile the DLCoal library use the Makefile.

     make

-To compile the SPIDIR C-library use:

-    make lib

-Once compiled, to install the SPIMAP program (installs by default in /usr) use:
+Once compiled, to install the DLCoal programs (default install in /usr) use:

     make install